shakes76/PatternFlow/recognition/ImprovedUNet_ISIC/README.md

 The requirement for this segmentation task challenge was to achieve a minimum Dice similarity coefficient of 0.8 on the test set [3].

 ## Dependencies of the Scripts
+- Python
+    - Tested with Python 3.7.7
+- TensorFlow
+    - Tested with TF GPU 2.1.0
+- Matplotlib
+    - Tested with version 3.3.1
+- Scikit-Learn
+    - Tested with version 0.23.2

+## Explanation of Files
+- main.py
+    - The main driver script, which can be called.
+    - Contains everything, except for the model.
+- model.py
+    - The script containing the Improved U-Net model
+    - Called automatically by main.py
+- report.ipynb
+    - The Jupyter Notebook containing both main.py and model.py in one file.
+    - Will show outputs in a cleaner format.

+## How to Run the Script?
+1. Call the file 'main.py' through Python without any arguments.
+    - If you want to set the number of epochs to run it for, go to the start of the main() function in the  'main.py' file and change the variable/constant 'EPOCHS' to the number that you desire.